Sooryavanshi

-Sooryavanshi is a 2021 Indian Hindi-language action film written and directed by Rohit Shetty and produced by Reliance Entertainment, Rohit Shetty Picturez, Dharma Productions and Cape of Good Films.
-The fourth installment of Shetty's Cop Universe, it stars Akshay Kumar in the title role as ATS chief DCP Veer Sooryavanshi opposite Katrina Kaif, with Ajay Devgn and Ranveer Singh also returning as Singham and Simmba.
-Jackie Shroff, Gulshan Grover, Nikitin Dheer, Sikandar Kher, Abhimanyu Singh and Kumud Mishra play the antagonists while Jaaved Jaaferi, Vivan Bhatena and Niharica Raizada in supporting roles.

-Kumar's character was announced towards the end of Simmba (2018) that served as a character introduction.
+Sooryavanshi is a 2021 Indian Hindi-language action drama film written and directed by Rohit Shetty in his writing debut and produced by Reliance Entertainment, Rohit Shetty Picturez, Dharma Productions and Cape of Good Films.
+Based on an original story by Shetty, it is the fourth instalment of the Cop Universe.
+The film stars Akshay Kumar in the titular role, with Ajay Devgn and Ranveer Singh returning as Singham and Simmba in cameo roles.
+Katrina Kaif, Jaaved Jaaferi, Vivan Bhatena, Niharica Raizada, Jackie Shroff, Gulshan Grover, Nikitin Dheer, Sikandar Kher, Abhimanyu Singh and Kumud Mishra appear in pivotial supporting roles.
+Kumar's character was announced towards the end of Simmba that served as a character introduction.

-Sooryavanshi initially locked to release on 24 March 2020 and then 2021, it was postponed due to COVID-19 pandemic in India.
+Sooryavanshi was initially locked to release on 24 March 2020, but was postponed due to COVID-19 pandemic in India.
 After several delays, it finally released theatrically on 5 November 2021 coinciding with Diwali.
-The film received mixed to positive reviews from critics and went on to become the highest grossing Hindi film of 2021 and 47th highest grossing Indian film of all time with a gross of ₹294 crore after the COVID-19 pandemic.
+Marking the penultimate collaboration to date between Shetty and Farhad Samji, the film received mixed reviews from critics and went on to become the highest grossing Hindi film of 2021 with a gross of ₹294 crore after the COVID-19 pandemic.

 Plot

-During the 1993 Mumbai blasts, Veer "Surya" Sooryavanshi loses his parents where he becomes motivated to become an ATS officer.
-Years later, Bilal Ahmed, the blasts' mastermind seeks refuge with dreaded terrorist Omar Hafeez at POK, as they begin planning more such attacks.
-Omar's son Riyaaz has formed a sleeper cell network consisting of 40 terrorists who pose as Indians, aiming to conduct more bombings after the 26/11 attacks.
-Surya is now the DCP and ATS chief plans an operation in Jaisalmer, where he and his team kidnap Riyaaz who was hiding his identity.
+During the 1993 Mumbai blasts, Veer "Surya" Sooryavanshi loses his parents, where he becomes motivated to become an IPS officer.
+Years later, Bilal Ahmed, the mastermind of the blasts escapes from India, seeks refuge with dreaded terrorist Omar Hafeez at Pakistani Administrated Kashmir in Pakistan as they begin planning more such attacks.
+Omar's sons Riyaaz Hafeez and Raza Hafeez return from London, quitting their studies, after hearing news of their eldest brother, an officer in the Pakistani Army, being killed by Indian Soldiers in the Kargil Conflict; in response, they formed a sleeper cell network consisting of 40 terrorists, who pose as Indians, aiming to conduct more bombings after the 2008 Mumbai attacks.
+Surya, who is now a Deputy Commissioner of Police and ATS chief, plans an operation in Jaisalmer and manages to arrest Riyaaz, who was hiding his identity as restaurant owner Rajbir Rathod.

-Joint CP and Surya's senior officer Kabir Shroff, who was the only person able to fully solve the case, reveals that about a full ton of RDX was brought to India, of which 400 kgs were used during the 1993 bombings and the remnant 600 kgs are still buried somewhere in the country.
-Surya plans to catch the sleeper cell's remaining members.
-He also tries to reconcile with his estranged wife Dr. Ria Gupta, with whom he parted ways due to a misunderstanding, but to no avail.
-Surya comes across Islamic priest Kader Usmani, in fact a terrorist and Bilal's aide.
-Usmani meets Bilal, whose residence in Sawantwadi houses the wanted 600 kgs of RDX.
+Surya's senior officer, Joint CP Kabir Shroff, who was the only person able to fully solve the case, reveals that a full ton of RDX was brought to India, of which 400 kg were used during the 1993 bombings and the remnant 600 kg are still buried somewhere in the country.
+Surya plans to catch the sleeper cell's remaining members, while also trying to reconcile with his estranged wife Dr. Riya Gupta, with whom he separated with when his son gets shot while catching a wanted criminal, but to no avail.
+Surya comes across Maulana Kader Usmani, who is in fact a terrorist and Bilal's accomplice.
+Usmani meets Bilal, whose residence in Sawantwadi houses the wanted 600 kg of RDX.
 They remove the buried RDX and prepare for the next bombings.
-Bilal reaches Mumbai with the help of taxi driver John Mascarenhas who left for Bangkok.
+Bilal reaches Mumbai using a fake identity with the help of taxi driver John Mascarenhas, who leaves for Bangkok.